jefdewitt/jekyll_portfolio/_posts/2017-03-24-ngstorage.md

 $scope.$storage.project.push(newObject);
 ```

-What's really nice about this module is its persistence.
-The memory persists even after the browser tabs are closed; even after browser restarts.
+And data sticks around till you manually delete it with a JavaScript command or clearing browser data.
+That means data will persist after browser tabs are closed; even after browser restarts.

+All the info here is based on [gsklee](https://github.com/gsklee)'s work on GitHub.
+For the ngStorage docs, click [here](https://github.com/gsklee/ngStorage).